 Register the service account to use Earth Engine

-Use this page to register your service account for use with the Earth Engine API.
+If you don't use a registered Cloud project to access Earth Engine, you can use this page to register your service account for use with the Earth Engine API.
 Once you've successfully registered your service account, follow the instructions that appear on the confirmation screen to enable access to the Earth Engine API.